Federal Duck Stamp: In popular culture

+In the 1996 Coen brothers film Fargo, the protagonist Marge Gunderson's husband Norm Gunderson (played by John Carroll Lynch) is a painter whose submission wins the duck stamp contest.

 In September 2021 comedian John Oliver said on Last Week Tonight that he had commissioned and submitted five humorous entries into the contest.
 These were later auctioned off, fetching nearly $100,000 which was donated to the Federal Duck Stamp program.
 The U.S. Fish and Wildlife Service released a statement in response, saying "The U.S. Fish and Wildlife Service is excited Last Week Tonight with John Oliver is supportive of wildlife and wetland conservation."

 A 2016 documentary, The Million Dollar Duck, tells the story about the contest and some of the contestants.